excid3/combined_time_select/README.md

     {"utf8"=>"✓", "event"=>{"start_time"=>Fri, 23 Dec 2011 10:00:00 UTC +00:00}, "commit"=>"Save changes"}

-This allows you to also seamlessly use a date_select field with combined_time_select.
+This allows you to also seamlessly use a date_select field in combination with combined_time_select.